ssyevuo/ssyevuo/README.md

-# Hi there, I'm Shakira Syevuo]! 👋
+# Hi there, I'm Shakira Syevuo! 👋

 ## About Me 🚀